-Unlike primary biliary cirrhosis, antibody titres are usually absent or low 4.
+Unlike primary biliary cirrhosis, antibody titers are usually absent or low 4.
 Liver function tests will usually have a cholestatic pattern with elevated alkaline phosphatase (ALP) and bilirubin 2.

 The entire biliary tree (both intra and extrahepatic) may be involved, with multiple strictures scattered along its length.
 In ~20% only the intrahepatic and proximal extrahepatic bile ducts are involved 4 .

-Ultrasound is able to demonstrate both the changes of cirrhosis and irregularity of bile duct calibre.
+Ultrasound is able to demonstrate both the changes of cirrhosis and irregularity of bile duct caliber.
 Additionally, brightly echogenic portal triads may be visible.

 - contour abnormalities and atrophy (see above)